Minimum-gain Pole Placement with Sparse Static Feedback: Sparse MGEAP formulation

 The constraint \eqref{eq:eigv_assgn} is not convex in $(F,X)$ and, therefore, the optimization problem \eqref{eq:opt_cost} is non-convex.
 Consequently, multiple local minima may exist.
 This is a common feature in various minimum distance and eigenvalue assignment problems \cite{DK-MV:15}, including the non-sparse MGEAP.

-\begin{remark} (\textbf{Choice of norm}) The Frobenius norm explicitly measures the element-wise gains of a matrix, which is informative in sparsity constrained problems arising, for instance, in network control problems.
-Further, it is also convenient for the analysis, as it allows us to analytically compute the derivatives of the cost function. \oprocend \end{remark}
+\begin{remark} (\textbf{Choice of norm}) The Frobenius norm measures the element-wise gains of a matrix, which is informative in sparsity constrained problems arising, for instance, in network control problems.
+It is also convenient for the analysis, particularly to compute the derivatives of the cost function. \oprocend \end{remark}

 \begin{definition}\textbf{(Fixed modes \cite{AA-MR:14a,SHW-EJD:73})} The fixed modes of $(A,B)$ with respect to the sparsity constraints $\F$ are those eigenvalues of $A$ which cannot be changed using LTI static (and also dynamic) state feedback, and are denoted by